Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 It was March of 2004 when SEO experts and web administrators noticed that new websites were not appearing on the first pages of Google Searches.
 Even when a brand new website was keyword-optimised and properly indexed, it was not ranked on the Google Search engine.

-And when web administrators noticed that these new websites were ranking well on search engines generally, they realised something was wrong.
-That is when they started to believe that Google sandbox exists and had to develop newer, more efficient ways to bypass the situation.
+When web administrators noticed that these new websites generally ranked well on search engines, they realised something was wrong.
+They started to believe that Google’s sandbox existed and had to develop newer, more efficient ways to bypass the situation.

 Does Google Sandbox Exist?